Lipe-meira/Lipe-meira/README.md

 ## Hi there ✌️

-I'm Felipe, a Computer Science student based in Brazil.
+I'm Felipe, a Computer Science student in my 5th semester, based in Brazil.

 I’m passionate about building elegant systems and using technology to make a positive impact.